Master-Leo/Deep-Learning-Challenge/README.md

 # Results

 1. Data Processing:
-- THe variable that is the target for our model is the "IS_SUCCESSFUL" column
+- The variable that is the target for our model is the "IS_SUCCESSFUL" column
 - Variables that include the features for our model is all columns except IS_SUCCESSFUl while dropping 'EIN' & 'NAME' columns for non-feature and target values
 <img width="630" alt="Screenshot 2022-12-20 at 5 02 37 PM" src="https://user-images.githubusercontent.com/108318921/208796108-659f471e-6de5-41e0-b9b3-923425af719a.png">
 <img width="628" alt="Screenshot 2022-12-20 at 5 21 28 PM" src="https://user-images.githubusercontent.com/108318921/208798193-3e7a0e37-370c-4f21-b663-af853d3bbafb.png">

 2. Compiling, Training & Evaluating the Model
 My first model consisted of the following neuron, layers and activation function parameters:

   - The first hidden node layer consisted of 8 units and the second total value of the x_trained_scaled shape for input_dim, and 'relu' as the the activation function.
 It brought the toal Param # to 156,904
   - The second hidden node layer consisted of 4 units with activation of the 'sigmoid' function with a Param # total of 36
   - The output node layer was set to 1 due to being a binary classifier model of whether it was yes or no for an applicant.
 I then set the output activation to 'sigmoid' function'